Are you ready to experience Christmas at Disney World?

 Chances are, at this Christmas just like the rest, families like yours will be looking to a visit fun destination where you all can make magical, new holiday memories and have the experience of a lifetime.

-But, if you have not visited Disney World before, then this is one location you have got to visit at least once in your lifetime.
+But, if you have not visited Disney World before, then this is one location you MUST go to at least once in your lifetime.
 Especially during Christmastime.

 What to Expect During the Holidays at Walt Disney World Resort

 On your Disney trip you can expect to see so many Christmas decorations that are unlike anything in the world.

 You’ll get to see a castle covered in thousands of ice-inspired lights (postponed this year) to some of the largest Christmas trees you probably ever seen.

 There are so many other things to see and do during this season at the resort such as:

 - A Star-studded Twist on Christmas at Hollywood Studios

 - A Wild Holiday Adventure at Disney’s Animal Kingdom

 You’ll also get to meet the famous Disney characters like Mickey Mouse, Minnie Mouse and Goofy in all their holiday gear.